kaanguneyli/BlockchainLotteryDeployment/README.md

 Then you need to get the addresses of the facets from the node and paste it to the frontend.

-Main repository for this project is `serhan-testo`
+Main branch for this project is `serhan-testo`